Critical Writing Fellowship

 CRITICAL WRITING FELLOWSHIP

 As this year’s Critical Writing Fellowship mentor, I am excited to dream alongside, champion, and closely support writers whose perspectives are not readily present in art writing.
 Writers are encouraged to be ambitious in their proposals as there are no thematic priorities.
-I see this fellowship as a time for daring writing informed by clear, guiding frameworks; but this does not mean that writers are expected to have all of the answers at the time of proposal submission.
+I see this fellowship as a time for daring writing informed by clear, guiding frameworks.
 This fellowship is designed to make room for the pleasure of questions and surprising investigations.

 Zach Ngin is an art worker from San Francisco.
 They are currently the curatorial assistant at the MIT List Visual Arts Center and an art editor at n+1.
 They have previously held positions at the CCA Wattis Institute for Contemporary Arts, the Whitney Museum of American Art, the Brooklyn Museum, the MIT Press, and Brown University.
 They have contributed to exhibitions and projects with Jaune Quick-to-See Smith, Basel Abbas and Ruanne Abou-Rahme, Carrie Mae Weems, Red Canary Song, Steina, and Trinh T. Minh-ha, among others.
 As an independent art writer, their most recent piece is about the Asian American artist network Godzilla and the ambiguous lessons of the 1990s.
 Zach lives in Providence, Rhode Island.